-Amazon Web Services South Africa has achieved B-BBEE Level 1 Contributor Status for the third consecutive year.
+Amazon Web Services South Africa has achieved B-BBEE Level 1 Contributor Status for the fifth consecutive year.
 Achieving B-BBEE Level 1 status demonstrates our continued commitment, and long-term investment in South Africa.

 The new AWS Africa (Cape Town) Region is now open